- John Appleby made bold predictions on HANA.

 I suspect that this is not the case and that the reality is that the DB2/BW team missed the drop for the last SP Stacks of NetWeaver in Aug/Sept and therefore they will have to wait until the next releases in Jan/Feb (there’s a specific calendar week for each NetWeaver release).
 The NetWeaver team has a published schedule at https://service.sap.com/sp-stacks (login required) and unfortunately when a sub-team misses a deadline, that code does not make it out to customers.”

-Appleby also does not credit DB2 with having many more months of stability and being an overall far more stable database back in 2013, as well as today when this article is written in 2019.
+Appleby also does not credit DB2 with having many more months of stability and being an overall far more stable database back in 2013, as well as today when this article was written in 2019.

-Appleby accuses of Chris of making an “outlandish” claim of withholding information from customers that would help IBM.
+Appleby accuses Chris of making an “outlandish” claim of withholding information from customers that would help IBM.
 Appleby does this knowing that Chris has to be careful in how he presses this claim as Chris works for IBM.
-Allow us to make the claim.
-SAP definitely withheld this information to benefit HANA versus DB2.
+Allow us to make a claim.
+SAP withheld this information to benefit HANA versus DB2.
 SAP has furthermore been hiding HANA from any benchmark competition since its inception, as we covered in the article The Hidden Issue with the SD HANA Benchmark.

 Now let us see what Christ Eaton in reply.